 GDL and the Fulbright Program - Being Global Citizens

 The German-American Fulbright Commission, based in Berlin, hosted 90 German university and technical college students preparing for a summer exchange in the US.
-One part of their weekend programme included an introduction to the Global Diplomacy Lab (GDL).
+One part of their weekend program included an introduction to the Global Diplomacy Lab (GDL).

 After a short introduction by former GDL’s Senior Project Manager, Juliana Figale, David Patrician talked about his experiences as both: a Fulbrighte alumnus and a GDL member.
 David came to Germany on a Fulbright Journalist Exchange and has been working in German media for the past ten years.

-The Fulbright Program aims to bring a little more knowledge, reason, and compassion into world affairs and thereby increase the likelihood that nations will learn at last to live in peace and friendship.
+The Fulbright Student Program aims to bring a little more knowledge, reason, and compassion into world affairs and thereby increase the likelihood that nations will learn at last to live in peace and friendship.
 It gives thousands of young students, scholars, and teachers the chance to study and work in other countries.
 GDL takes this philosophy one step further, bringing together creative professionals from various fields with the goal of exploring new methods of communication, building mutual trust and implementing an agenda for collective action.

 David Patrician is a freelance journalist and moderator.